Surface, Los Angeles. Transfer Array Exit Point

 "Why did you agree to that?
 You know exactly what he's doing."

-"I gave him an out," Will muttered, favoring his right side as the fractured rib ground against something with every step — not sharp, just relentless, the misery of an injury that had stopped being dramatic and started being furniture.
+"I gave him an out," Will muttered.
 He ducked under a fossilized root system.
+His fractured rib ground against his sternum with every step.
+The relentless misery of the injury had stopped being dramatic and started being furniture.
 "I don't want a man who's running special-ops scripts in his head when the first rifle-crack breaks the air.
 He's a tactical error waiting to happen.
 At least this way, we know exactly where the hole in our line is."

 He reached into his belt pouch without thinking.
 Empty.
-He'd been doing that all day.
+He had been doing that all day.
 He closed the pouch and kept moving.

 Watch, Khan said, a grim satisfaction bleeding through the telepathic tether.
 Let's see exactly how lucky you are, boy.